-An analysis of the fatal crashes involving a commercial motor vehicle (CMV) transporting hazardous material and releasing/spilling hazardous materials from FFY 2014 through FFY 2018 shows that there has been a total of thirteen (13) crashes resulting in fatalities.
-Of the thirteen (13) fatalities, the vast majority of the crashes, the driver of the CMV was listed as fault on the Indiana Officers Standard Crash Report and not due to the releasing/spilling of the cargo being transported.
+An analysis of the fatal crashes involving a commercial motor vehicle (CMV) transporting hazardous material and releasing/spilling hazardous materials from FFY 2017 through FFY 2021 shows that there has been a total of fifteen (15) crashes resulting in fatalities.
+Of the fifteen (15) fatality crashes involving HM, none were due to releasing/spilling of the cargo being transported.